AEW Dynamite preview: The Double Or Nothing fallout show - Pro Wrestling Dot Net

 -Josh Alexander vs. Brody King in a qualifier for the four-way match for the AEW International Championship

 Powell’s POV: Kenny Omega will defend the AEW International Championship in a four-way on Fyter Fest on June 4.
-Dynamite will be held on Wednesday in El Paso, Texas at El Paso County Coliseum.
-Collision will be taped the same night, and we are looking for reports or basic results via dotnetjason@gmail.com.
+Dynamite will be held tonight in El Paso, Texas at El Paso County Coliseum.
+Collision will also be taped tonight, and we are looking for reports or basic results via dotnetjason@gmail.com.
 Join Jake Barnett for his live review as Dynamite is simulcast on TBS and Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment